 Viking Expeditions Begin

-The Vikings begin to explore and colonize Iceland, Greenland, and Newfoundland.
-They are among the first to use the North Star to determine their latitude.
+The ancient Vikings begin to explore and colonize Iceland, Greenland, and Newfoundland.
+Vikings are the Norse people from southern Scandinavia, which is present-day Denmark, Norway and Sweden.
+They are among the first explorers to use the North Star to determine their latitude while sailing.

 Voyage of Leif Erikson